 - Product portfolio overlap: If your new product provides capabilities that overlap with existing products, it may cannibalize sales rather than grow your overall revenue.

-- Product line refresh: You may have opportunities to reinvigorate sales of an existing product by improving its design appeal, boosting usability, or adding new features that drive data collection for real time insight on customer use and preferences.
+- Product line refresh: You may have opportunities to reinvigorate sales of an existing product by improving its design appeal, boosting usability, connecting to the internet and adding new features that drive data collection for real time insight on customer use and preferences.

 - Product portfolio expansion: As illustrated by Geoffrey Moore’s famous bowling alley analogy, there are two main directions for business expansion: develop new products for your existing customer segments, or adapt an existing product to new customer segments.